zainabmelh/guide-articles/articles/Java/java-loop-types-for/index.md

 ---
-title: "Java Loop Types: for"
+title: Java Loop Types for
-parent: "java"
 ---
 # The Java For Loop

 The `for` loop give you a compact way to iterate over a range of values.